Today’s recipe will be the best red chicken chili recipe you’ll ever eat. Yes, I’m that confident you’ll love this incredible chili soup.

 - Add the oil to a large 6-quart Dutch oven and heat it over medium-high heat.
 Add the peppers, onions, and garlic and sauté until soft and fragrant, about 5 minutes.

 - Season the vegetables with salt, and pepper, to taste.
 Add the cumin, coriander, and chili powder and continue to sauté for 1 more minute to toast the spices.
-Stir in the chicken stock, and lime juice and bring to a simmer.
-Add the diced zucchini and continue to simmer for 20 more minutes.
+Stir in the chicken broth, lime juice, zucchini, and shredded chicken.
+Simmer for 20 minutes.

-- Serve the chili in individual bowls topped with avocado slices, and cilantro.
+- Serve the chili in individual bowls topped with avocado slices and chopped cilantro.

 - If you can’t find poblano peppers, you can use green peppers but the chili will not be as “smoky” in flavor.